mautic/developer-documentation-new/docs/design/labelling.rst

 Transforms data or objects from an external source.
 Typically opens a secondary window for the User to locate the external source.

 Context: creating a new table based on comma-separated values contained in a separate file.
-Compare Export.
+See also Export.

 Insert
 ^^^^^^

 Adds an element at a particular position in an ordered view.

 Context: adding a picture to the body of a document or inserting a record into a table.
-Compare Add and New
+See also Add and New

 L
 -